 "You have to discover them.
-It takes a while to find them, and you have to seek them out." - Focus Group Attendee signage and communication about repairs and maintenance.
+It takes a while to find them, and you have to seek them out." - Focus Group Attendee

 Trail users overwhelmingly feel it is easy to get lost on the system; this is particularly true for newer users.
 People feel signs should contain more information about community destinations and nearby parks, neighborhoods, and amenities.
 In addition, trail users also desire more signage and communication about repairs and maintenance.